1.2: Defining the Humanities

 The Drip Paintings of Janet Sobel and Jackson Pollock

 Janet Sobel (1893–1968), a Ukrainian-born American artist, began experimenting with drip painting in the early 1940s.
-A self-taught painter, she developed a method of pouring, dripping, and splattering paint onto canvases laid flat, creating intricate, all-over compositions (paintings that cover the full surface of a canvas, without a focal point).
+A self-taught painter, she developed a method of pouring, dripping, and splattering paint onto canvases laid flat, creating intricate, "all-over" compositions (paintings that cover the full surface of a canvas, without a focal point).
 This approach differed significantly from the traditional method of painting on an upright canvas supported by an easel, where brushstrokes are typically controlled and centralized, reinforcing a clear focal point and a more deliberate, representational style.
 Her 1945 work Milky Way exemplifies this new "drip" technique, showcasing a spontaneous and dynamic application of paint.

 These abstract works, pioneered by Sobel and Pollock, use seemingly chaotic splashes and drips of paint to evoke emotion and energy.
 While some see them as random, others interpret them as profound expressions of freedom and spontaneity.
 The drip method redefined artistic technique, inviting viewers to consider the process of creation as equally significant as the finished product.
 Eventually, Pollock's works came to embody the ethos of the Abstract Expressionist movement, which sought to convey raw emotion and individualism in post-World War II America.
 Unlike traditional representational painting styles such as portraiture and landscape painting, which aimed to depict recognizable subjects from the external world, Abstract Expressionism emphasized spontaneous gesture, abstraction, and the artist's inner psychological state, often abandoning clear imagery altogether.
 This radical shift demonstrates how works of art are always in conversation with the artistic traditions that precede them—whether by building upon, reacting against, or redefining those traditions—underscoring the dynamic, evolving nature of art history.